Shifting Baseline (excerpt)

 Video, 41:45 min

-In the video work a tree’s destruction is reversed.
-Instead of watching a machine destroying a tree branch by branch, the tree is build to life.
-Not only does the work show an imaginary example of the constructions in Dutch landscapes, it is also a grieving vow for the harm that is done to nature.
-It’s almost comforting to see the tree brought back to life, though at the same time tragic, because you are aware the tree is being destroyed in reality.
+In this video work a tree’s destruction is reversed.
+Instead of watching a machine destroying a tree; the tree is build to life branch by branch.
+The video places itself within the balance between caring and destruction of nature.
+It’s comforting to see a tree brought back to life, but at the same time tragic, because we are aware the tree is being destroyed in reality.